Yacht Club Boys: Other activities

-The group pursued other interests in 1939 and disbanded that year.
+The group pursued other interests and disbanded in May 1939.
 Jimmie Kern was the first to leave, settling in Hollywood to become a screenwriter and later a director.
 To fulfill the quartet's remaining commitments, Kern was replaced by singer Jimmie Craig.
 Later in 1939 Billy Mann, a successful investor, bought the Irving Aaronson orchestra outright, retaining Aaronson as pianist.
-Meanwhile, Charlie Adler and George Kelly became restaurateurs, buying the Tavern restaurant on 48th Street in New York City.
+George Kelly and Charlie Adler carried on as a double act, "Kelly & Adler, the Yacht Club Boys".
+In May 1940 they became restaurateurs, buying the Tavern restaurant (formerly Billy LaHiff's Tavern) on 48th Street in New York City, popular with show-business professionals.
+Billy Mann followed their lead in March 1941, opening "the world's biggest restaurant" near the army camp in San Diego, California, featuring no fewer than 11 bars.
+Adler & Kelly left their own restaurant when Billy LaHiff's son took over his father's premises.